tanshinan/fmlgitcopy/README_VM.txt

 	A method for printing the entire state of the machine in a nice way does not have to print all of the RAM.
 Although a separate dump memory function should exist
-	A method for typing in values to the memmory manually.
+	A method for typing in values to the memory manually.
+	A method for loading a program.
+The programs will come as a text file where each line is an integer. the first line is the starting address of the file and the first line should not be loaded into the memory.
+There will be a nice function for the input in the Utils/IO.sml file